 The National CLAS Standards help advance health equity, improve quality and help eliminate health care disparities by establishing a blueprint for health and health care organizations that includes:

 If you have Prevea360 Health Plan members who require language assistance, you can use our telephone Language Line free of charge.
 This line is intended for providers who do not have access to interpretation services and need to interact with our members who have limited English language proficiency.

 If you have phone interpreting equipment, for in-person calls use one handset to call into the Language Line.
 Once connected, give the second handset to the member.

 If you wish to provide feedback on your Language Line experience, email the Provider Network Services.
 Along with your feedback, include your name, company/organization name, date/time of your call, interpreter’s name and ID number, and the member’s ID number.

-The Wisconsin Center for Public Health (WICPHET) is a consortium of community and academic based partners who convene for the purpose of periodically assessing the professional development needs of those currently serving the public health functions of Wisconsin communities and advancing public health by addressing the professional development needs of the workforce based on the assessment.
+The Wisconsin Center for Public Health (WICPHET) is a consortium of community and academic based partners who periodically meet.
+They assess the professional development needs of those currently serving the public health functions of Wisconsin communities.
+Based on their assessment, they work to address the development needs of this workforce.

 The following modules introducing health equity are geared for people already working in public health, as well as students seeking a master of public health degree.

 The ever-increasing diversity of our communities in Wisconsin and across the nation warrants increased cultural awareness on the part of public health professionals.
 This series was developed to address this changing landscape by providing a basic foundation into the philosophy, values, and conceptual frameworks of cultural competence and cultural humility.
-By engaging with diverse individuals and communities through a culturally aware and self-reflective (cultural humility) lens, public health professionals will be better equipped to eliminate the long-standing disparities in the health and mental health status of diverse racial, ethnic, and cultural groups.
+The diversity of our communities calls for increased cultural awareness on the part of public health professionals.
+This series provides a basic foundation of the philosophy, values, and conceptional frameworks of cultural competence and humility.
+Using a culturally-aware and self-reflective lens, public health professionals can help eliminate the health disparities.